-One starting point for outreach in those communities or regions not already engaged in the GNSO could be to select one university in the region that could provide a contact person with whom the Committee could engage.
+One starting point for outreach in those communities or regions not engaged in the GNSO could be to select one university in the region that could provide a contact person with whom the Committee could engage.
 This relationship could benefit the university and ICANN.
-Specific information related to Internet policy, coordination, domain names, Internet Protocol (IP) addresses, root servers and other relevant issues discussed in the GNSO and at ICANN in general could be provided to interested parties to use it as training material for their members and participants who may be interested in engaging in the GNSO.
-This relationship could be established through the Committee, which would be responsible for finding key interested organizations, (one per organization type and per sub-region for example) and to map them globally.
+Specific information related to Internet policy, coordination, domain names, Internet Protocol (IP) addresses, root servers and other relevant issues discussed in the GNSO and at ICANN in general could be provided to the university to use it as training material for students and university personnel who may be interesting in engaging in the GNSO.
+This relationship could be established through the Committee, which would be responsible for finding key interested universities, (one per sub-region for example) and to map them globally.